Venous Insufficiency Ulcers

 General Prevention

-- Primary prevention after symptomatic DVT: Prescribe compression hose as soon as feasible, to be used for at least 2 years (≥20 to 30 mm Hg compression).
+- After DVT: compression hose for at least 2 years (≥20 to 30 mm Hg compression)

 - Avoid triple antibiotic ointment, including anything containing neomycin sulfate.